 As a member of the UX team at Pearson, I developed digital textbook features and improvements that increased engagement, app store ratings, and resulted in two design patents.

-Previously, as founder and head of product at Sonation, a winner of the Harvard University cultural entrepreneurship challenge, I led a team that re-designed a university laboratory application as a new mobile app for classical musicians that made singing and playing music more fun and engaging.
-The app, Cadenza, grew monthly active users over 800% in the first year and was selected by Apple as a “best new app” in 21 countries.
+Previously, as a co-founder and head of product at Sonation, a winner of the Harvard University cultural entrepreneurship challenge, I led a team that re-designed a university laboratory application as a new mobile app for classical musicians that made singing and playing music more fun and engaging.
+The app, Cadenza, grew monthly active users over 800% in the first year and was selected by Apple as a “best new app” in the US and twenty other countries.

-I worked on the communications team at Yale and Rockefeller Universities with Nobel-prize-winning scientists, writers, and visual designers to translate complex biomedical research into engaging stories for the general public.
+At Yale and Rockefeller Universities I collaborated with Nobel-prize-winning scientists, writers, and visual designers to translate complex biomedical research into engaging stories for the general public.

 Earlier in my career I founded MIT AI Lab spin-off Smith Renaud, where I served as CEO, creating products and advanced web solutions for some of the world’s pre-eminent cultural institutions, publishers, advertising agencies, and media companies, such as Sony Classical, J Walter Thompson, Grey Advertising, Yo-Yo Ma’s Silk Road Project, the American Museum of Natural History, Asia Society, Workman Publishing, and the City of New York.

-I live in Boston with my wife and daughter and I play cello and piano.
+I live in Boston, and I play cello and piano.

 I’ve been playing music since I was seven years old.
 I became a serious classical music student.
 I studied composition at Oberlin Conservatory and conducting at Curtis Institute and Tanglewood.
 Markand Thakar, Leonard Bernstein, and Sergiu Celibidache were my teachers.
 I founded the Boston Symphonic Laboratory, an organization dedicated to researching, trying, and sharing the methods most likely to lead to great performances.
 So, every now and then I like to explore music created by some of the world’s great musical minds, like Bach and Beethoven, to see what I can learn.